-Line 18 - Home Health Aide And Homemaker --Enter the cost of home health aide and homemaker services.
-Home health aide services are provided under the general supervision of a registered professional nurse and may be provided by only individuals who have successfully completed a home health aide training and competency evaluation program or competency evaluation program as required in 42 CFR 484.36.
+Line 18 - Home Health Aide and Homemaker.--Enter the cost of a home health aide and homemaker services.
+Home health aide services are provided under the general supervision of a registered professional nurse and may be provided only by individuals who have successfully completed a home health aide training and competency evaluation program or competency evaluation program as required in 42 CFR 484.36.